The Art of the Book, the Book as Art

 Arts and Humanities

-Syracuse University Library, "The Art of the Book, the Book as Art" (2007).
+Syracuse University Library and Verheyen, Peter D., "The Art of the Book, the Book as Art" (2007).
 Libraries' and Librarians' Publications.
 32.

 This work is licensed under a Creative Commons Attribution 4.0 License.